 It’s also important to be clear about when you need them to come back to you with their feedback.
 If you have a tight publishing schedule, you don’t want it to get put on hold because they don’t have time to look at your book.
 Instead, be clear about your deadlines up front and only send your draft to people who agree to have feedback back to you in time.

-3. Get their feedback
+c) Get their feedback

 Review their feedback, and look at how you can address it in your book (if you want to, of course).
 If their feedback is positive, ask if they’d be willing to leave a review on Amazon once your book is published – they could just copy and paste what they’ve already sent you.

-4. Remind them to leave the review
+d) Remind them to leave Amazon reviews

 If they are happy to leave the review, copy and paste their feedback somewhere safe.
 Once your book is live on Amazon, send them an email (or Facebook message) asking if they’re still happy to leave a review, including the text that they’ve already sent you.
-Most of us are busy with a lot of our own things going on, so it’s your job to make it as easy as possible for them to leave you a good review if they can just copy and paste what they’ve already written.
+Most of us are busy with a lot of our own things going on.
+It’s your job to make it as easy as possible for them to leave you a good review if they can just copy and paste what they’ve already written.

-2. Reach out to reviewers on Amazon
+2. Reach out to people who leave a lot of Amazon reviews

 Beta readers are fantastic, but if you don’t have time to engage beta readers in your publishing journey (or if they don’t get around to leaving a review – remember, people are busy), where else should you look?